BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 You can’t access that chart unless you buy the dashboard, but I’ll give you the answer: *Amazon and Home Depot*.

-Long story short: __Trane may want the tank water heaters it sells through Amazon and Home Depot to be the kinds that small plumbing companies prefer installing.__
+Long story short: __AO Smith may want the tank water heaters it sells through Amazon and Home Depot to be the kinds that small plumbing companies prefer installing.__

-Trane may also want to dial back the non-tank options.
+AO Smith may also want to dial back the non-tank options.

-Companies like Trane purchase these dashboards to get these insights.
+Companies like AO Smith purchase these dashboards to get these insights.

-Trane, the market leader in hot water heater manufacturing, does $16.8B/year in revenue.
+AO Smith, the market leader in hot water heater manufacturing, does $3.539B/year in revenue.
 Purchasing a dashboard like this is a great investment.

 Furthermore, this dashboard represents a step-change in market research technology.
 Nobody else has something like this: charts for custom data sources, emailable deeplinks to browser-based charts, filters, side-by-side chart comparisons, and so on.